-Note ID Data provider Variables Notes NJ001 Superior Court of New Jersey adj_sent_dt_yyyy, adj_sent_dt_mm, adj_sent_dt_dd, adj_sent_serv, adj_sent_inc, adj_sent_pro, adj_sent_pro, adj_sent_rest, adj_sent_sus, adj_sent_trt, adj_sent_fine, adj_sent_inc_min, adj_sent_inc_max Data sourced from the Superior Courts of New Jersey includes information on sentencing.
+Note ID Data provider Variables Notes NJ001 Superior Court of New Jersey adj_sent_dt_yyyy, adj_sent_dt_mm, adj_sent_dt_dd, adj_sent_serv, adj_sent_dth, adj_sent_inc, adj_sent_pro, adj_sent_rest, adj_sent_rest, adj_sent_trt, adj_sent_fine, adj_sent_inc_min, adj_sent_inc_max Data sourced from the Superior Courts of New Jersey includes information on sentencing.
 The data includes information at the charge-level for each case, with the exception of sentencing information.
 Sentencing information is only recorded at the case-level.
-This leads to situations where cases have both relatively less serious and relatively more serious charges, but the sentencing is recorded the same for all charges, which can make it appear as though a severe sentence is associated with a low-level offense

-Note ID Data provider Variables Notes NJ002 Superior Court of New Jersey adj Data sourced from the Superior Courts of New Jersey includes information on Superior Court case filings.
+This leads to situations where cases have both relatively less serious and relatively more serious charges, but the sentencing is recorded the same for all charges, which can make it appear as though a severe sentence is associated with a low-level offense.
+NJ002 Superior Court of New Jersey adj Data sourced from the Superior Courts of New Jersey includes information on Superior Court case filings.
 The data only include cases filed in the Superior Court system of New Jersey.
 Therefore, all other cases filed in lower courts (e.g., municipal courts) are not included.
 NJ003 Superior Court of New Jersey adj_grd_cd, adj_grd_cd_src Data sourced from the Superior Courts of New Jersey includes information on offense grades (e.g., misdemeanor versus felony).
 The data only include cases filed in the Superior Court system of New Jersey.
 Therefore, all other cases filed are assumed to be felonies.
 Source variable indicates Superior Court case filing to convey this.
 NJ004 New Jersey Department of Corrections inc_exit_dt_dd, inc_exit_dt_mm, inc_exit_dt_yyyy Data sourced from the New Jersey Department of Corrections includes information on prison terms.
 Because of changes in the availability of data over time, not all extracts contain incarceration exit dates.
+NJ005 New Jersey Department of Corrections inc_exit_dt_dd, inc_exit_dt_mm, inc_exit_dt_yyyy, inc_entry_dt_dd, inc_entry_dt_mm, inc_entry_dt_yyyy Data Sourced from the New Jersey Department of Corrections includes information on prison terms.
+Due to limited availability and victim protection initiatives, this data only includes a snapshot of inmates and all releases in the previous year.